 The layout is made up of two parallel walls, and a walkway serves as a divider between them.
 It is sometimes called a walkthrough kitchen.
 This type of layout eliminates the need for corner cabinets, making it easier for you to design the storage that you want for your kitchen.
 If you have a spacious kitchen, you may want to include an island.

 This type of layout is a popular choice for loft apartments and studio flats because it only requires a small space.
 The layout puts the three work surfaces in one straight line.
 The appliances and cabinets should be mounted only on one side of the wall.

-It is recommended not to set up the workstations too close with each other as they form one straight line.
+According to a kitchen remodeling company in colorado, it is recommended not to set up the workstations too close to each other as they form one straight line.
 It would be difficult for you to work with ease due to the lack of free countertop space between the workstations.
 Some modern one-wall kitchens have an island.
 This makes it appear like the galley layout, but still a tad different.

 If you want a kitchen that offers more space for storage and work surface, the island kitchen layout suits your needs.
 You can use the island for the sink, countertops, appliances, and cabinet space.
 You can even put a bar counter if you want.
 You can arrange a few bar stools or a small dining area.